|

 Story:

-This original plant appeared unexpectedly in a grafted plant, the
+This original plant appeared unexpectedly in plant of

 graft-chimaera